 - 4 medium potatoes (8 ounces each)

-- The recipe is for a 700 watt microwave oven, if using a different microwave wattage, convert appropriately using the cooking chart at the top of the page.
+This recipe is for a 700 watt microwave oven.
+If you have a different wattage, adjust the cooking time according to the chart at the top of the page.

 Nutrient | Oven baked potato (100 g) | Microwaved Potato (100 g) |